Nadine2016/knative/cli-reference.md

 **Command options**
 <dl>
 <dt>`--name`</dt>
 <dd>The name of the secret.
 This value is required.
-The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
+The name must begin with a lowercase letter, can contain letters, numbers, periods (.), and hyphens (-), and must be 35 characters or fewer.
+The name must start and end with a lowercase alphanumeric character.
 Use a name that is unique within the project.</dd>
 <dt>`-f`, `--from-file value`</dt>
 <dd>Include this flag to create a generic secret from a file.
 You must provide the path to the file as a value.
 If you do not use this flag, you must use the `--from-literal` flag.</dd>
 <dt>`-l`, `--from-literal`</dt>